 Study after study has shown we are irrational creatures and we make decisions—especially buying decisions—for irrational reasons.
-The above LinkedIn update assumes potential leads are rational and will be convinced to purchase valuation services based the logic of wanting to know their value drivers and KPIs.
+The above LinkedIn update assumes potential leads are rational and will be convinced to purchase valuation services based on the logic of wanting to know their value drivers and KPIs.

 Very few business owners (or their advisors) who I have worked with actually wanted to buy a valuation—for any reason.
-What moved them to sign engagement letters was their problems that needed solving—with a valuation.
+What moved them to sign engagement letters were their problems that needed solving—with a valuation.

 So if you want leads, you need to appeal to buyers’ emotions.
 Skeptical?
 Think about what motivates you to buy something.
 Are your reasons rational, based on logic, or does the seller’s message appeal to your current emotional state of mind?